informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 ## Context

-As new releases of CometBFT Core come out, tendermint-rs should have a viable way to support the versions of the protocol in use by the Cosmos community.
+As new releases of CometBFT come out, tendermint-rs should have a viable way to support the versions of the protocol in use by the Cosmos community.
 Hermes presents a particular challenge of needing to support multiple different versions of the protocol within a single software agent